Gothenburg: Economy

 Due to Gothenburg's advantageous location in the centre of Scandinavia, trade and shipping have always played a major role in the city's economic history, and they continue to do so.
 Gothenburg port has come to be the largest harbour in Scandinavia.

 Apart from trade, the second pillar of Gothenburg has traditionally been manufacturing and industry, which significantly contributes to the city's wealth.
 Major companies operating plants in the area include SKF, Volvo (both cars and trucks), and Ericsson.
 Volvo Cars is the largest employer in Gothenburg, not including jobs in supply companies.
 The blue-collar industries which have dominated the city for long are still important factors in the city's economy, but they are being gradually replaced by high-tech industries.

 Banking and finance are also important, as well as the event and tourist industry.

 Gothenburg is the terminus of the Valdemar-Göteborg gas pipeline, which brings natural gas from the North Sea fields to Sweden, through Denmark.

 Historically, Gothenburg was home base from the 18th century of the Swedish East India Company.
 From its founding until the late 1970s, the city was a world leader in shipbuilding, with such shipyards as Eriksbergs Mekaniska Verkstad, Götaverken, Arendalsvarvet, and Lindholmens varv.
+In 1875, the Lindholmsdockan drydock opened in Gothenburg.
 Gothenburg is classified as a global city by GaWC, with a ranking of Gamma.
 The city has been ranked as the 12th-most inventive city in the world by Forbes.